Archive for July, 2009

 1/2 tsp of roasted sesame seeds

-3) In a pan, saute the bacon for about 2 minutes.
+1) In a sauté pan, cook the bacon for about 2-3 minutes.
 Then add the chopped kimchee and butter.
 Stir fry for about 5 minutes.
 Add the sesame seed oil stir fry for another 4-5 minutes or so.

 pix 001